andreas-ka/explore-sthlm-react-frontend/TESTING.md

-## Testing for Explore Sthlm Frontend
+## Testing for Explore Sthlm Frontend and Backend
 Back to [README.md](/README.md)

-### Manual Testing on the frontend i have done.
+### Manual Testing on the frontend and backend i have done.

 All manual testing can be found in this Google Sheet found [here](https://docs.google.com/spreadsheets/d/1SI37C_QfKiTO75sShmg1B0r8Dor87qpLhmL8UYKBUsI/edit?usp=sharing)